 Nika Elder specializes in North American art from the colonial period to the present, including African-American art and the history of photography.
-She is particularly interested in the politics of art that looks distinctly apolitical.
 Her current research and courses examine the mutually constitutive relationship between art and race throughout modern American history.

-Prof. Elder is at work on a book about still-life painter William Harnett and the possibilities and impossibilities of history painting in the wake of the American Civil War.
+Her first book, William Harnett’s Curious Objects: Still-Life Painting after the American Civil War (under contract with University of California Press), charts the politics of painting in the Gilded Age.
 A related research article, “William Harnett Shows His Hand,” appears in the spring 2016 issue of the Archives of American Art Journal.

-This research has been supported by Winterthur Museum, Garden and Library, the Amon Carter Museum of American Art, Crystal Bridges Museum of American Art, the Center for Advanced Study in the Visual Arts at the National Gallery of Art, the Wyeth Foundation, and the Smithsonian American Art Museum, as well as the Department of Art and Archaeology and the Program in American Studies, among other entities, at Princeton.
+Her research has been supported by The Metropolitan Museum of Art, Winterthur Museum, Garden and Library, the Amon Carter Museum of American Art, Crystal Bridges Museum of American Art, the Center for Advanced Study in the Visual Arts at the National Gallery of Art, the Wyeth Foundation, and the Smithsonian American Art Museum.

 Before coming to AU, Prof. Elder taught at the University of Florida, Vassar College, and Princeton University.
 She received her PhD and MA, with a certificate in Media and Modernity, from Princeton University, and BA in art history and studio art from Wellesley College.